-4 or 5 shades lighter than than that, with a subtle, gradual transition.
-There should never be a visible (or horizontal, yikes!) line where the dark turns to light (sorry, this means ignoring your roots for 6 months doesn't count as Ombré color.)
+4 or 5 shades lighter than that, with a subtle, gradual transition.
+There should never be a visible (or horizontal, yikes!) line where the dark turns to light (sorry, this means ignoring your roots for 6 months doesn't count as an Ombré color.)

 Ombré Dark Hair Color What to watch out for:

 * Over bleaching the ends if you're already blond

 * Dying roots darker, which will give a dramatic look now, but could backfire and appear more fake, especially when your medium to light roots grow in.